tanyaradzwa20/MarkDown2/index.md

 **Output**

 Hear more about me, subscribe and like on my social media platforms.
-Your support means a lot to mE
+Your support means a lot to me
 ***

  **3. Now insert an image of yourself with caption of your choice.
 Code to insert an image is below.**

 `![Alt Myself](/Antonios.jpg)`